-In 2018 the Organizers celebratead 20 years of this Fantastic Festival.
+In 2019 the Organizers will continue to celebrate 21 years of this Fantastic Festival.
 Who would have imagined that in 1999, when a small group of people gathered and decided to hold a Festival, that it would have thrived and grown into its current incarnation — a family-friendly and hugely popular event that showcases the beauty and talent of the North Quabbin region.
 Still passionate about upholding the mission of the festival to preserve and support the environment and the community, the organizers strive to bring new ideas, exhibitors, vendors, and experiences to festival attendees each year.

 We made some changes to the admissions prices and process.
 The new admission is: $10 for adults; $5 for students, seniors and EBT cardholders; kids 12 and under free.
 Your Saturday admission will get you in on Sunday too.
 The discount for EBT cardholders is provided through the festival’s participation in the Card to Culture program, a initiative of the Department of Transitional Assistance and the Mass Cultural Council.

 Credit and debit cards as well as Common Good local currency will be accepted at the Entry Gates and the Sales Tent.

 Two new chefs will be at the Chef Demonstration Tent this year.
 Be sure to stop by on Saturday to enjoy the culinary arts of:

 Nyanyika Banda, who is returning to the Amherst area from the Midwest, and